Venue & Settings

 How do I add a new venue?

 Click your profile menu (top-right of the sidebar) and click "Add venue".
 Fill in your venue name, booking URL, country, timezone, and address.
-Click "Review & pay": a new Pro subscription is billed immediately.
+Click "Review and pay": a paid Pro venue commitment starts immediately.
 There is no trial period for secondary venues.
 Adding venues is web-only.

 How do I switch between venues?